Achrafbennanizia/Slitherlink/docs/analysis/PUZZLE_DIFFICULTY_ANALYSIS.md

 # Puzzle Difficulty Analysis: How the Algorithm Responds

+> Historical/performance reference.
+Some paths/puzzles mentioned may not match the current sample set; see `README.md` and `docs/developer/ARCHITECTURE.md` for the live layout.

 ## Understanding Puzzle Difficulty in Slitherlink

 Puzzle difficulty in Slitherlink isn't just about size—it's a complex interaction of multiple factors that affect the search tree size and pruning effectiveness.